 - 1. Keeping up with the schedule is essential to your success.
 Your personal schedule must allow you to keep up with the due dates for the readings and other assignments.
-Some work is difficult or even impossible to make up (such as discussion with others), so you must plan your schedule carefully.
+Some work is difficult or even impossible to make up so you must plan your schedule carefully.
 This course does have an attendance policy and if you are absent 3 points will be deducted from your attendance grade for that day.
 You are allowed 1 free absence that you can use and it not count against you. - 2.
-You must have continuous access to a working and dependable computer and Internet provider. - 3.
 The following study sequence will maximize your chances for mastering each lesson in this course: - 1) Come to class prepared!!
-Read assigned material in the textbook. - 2) Review the learning objectives. - 3) Watch the video lesson and take notes as needed (i.e., connected to lesson objectives.) - 4) Complete the interactive Learnsmart activities to check for understanding NOTE: Connect will grade these for your study purposes only-they are not included in your course grade calculation. - 5) Complete and submit Connect Homework assignments.
-These will count toward to your course grade and will be assigned in class each week. - 6) Connect Quizzes are also provided for your test preparation, but these points will NOT be included in your course grade calculation. - 7) Be sure to contact your instructor when you have questions or need help.
+Read assigned material in the textbook. - 2) Review the learning objectives. - 3) Be sure to contact your instructor when you have questions or need help. - 4) Complete all assignments on time!!!